gohkhoonhiang/coloredlist/README.md

 ## Write Response

+*EDIT: After reading more about error handling and consulting my mentor, I realized that my previous approach was not quite the standard practice.
+Thus, I have decided to revise this tutorial to make it more acceptable.
+It may still not be the best practice, but I believe it is better than how I did it previously.
+With this incident also proves that having the `BaseHandler` handles the response and errors, and a `base.js` to handle the response is one of the best decisions I have made.
+It makes my revision so much easier.
+This is a revised version of the tutorial.
+For the previous version, please refer to [commit d71f9dfa875c4c4b98be83ae97fa259b911bc6c7](https://github.com/gohkhoonhiang/coloredlist/commit/d71f9dfa875c4c4b98be83ae97fa259b911bc6c7).*

-Other than session values, another function that we call frequently is `self.write`, and we pass in a `response` object with attributes such as `status` and `redirectUrl`.
-Instead of having to create the `response` object everytime we need to write a response, why not we provide a common function in the `BaseHandler` that takes in just the `status` and `redirectUrl`, and will take care of creating the `response` and `write` it?
+Other than session values, another function that we call frequently is `self.write`, and we pass in a `response` object with attributes such as `status` and `errorMsg`.
+Instead of having to create the `response` object everytime we need to write a response, why not we provide a common function in the `BaseHandler` that takes in just the `status` and `errorMsg`, and will take care of creating the `response` and `write` it?

 ```
 def write_response(self, status_code, **kwargs):
     response = {}
     response['status'] = status_code
-    response['redirectUrl'] = kwargs['redirectUrl'] if 'redirectUrl' in kwargs else None
     response['errorMsg'] = kwargs['errorMsg'] if 'errorMsg' in kwargs else None
+    self.set_status(status_code)
     self.write(json.dumps(response))

 def write_response_ok(self, **kwargs):